piotr-kalemba/some_coding_exercises/README.md

 and rules (a list of production rules) and generates successively words (sequences of letters) each of which is derived according to the production rules from the previous one.
-The function L_random_generator represents so called stochastic L-system, where to each letter there is assigned a set of production rules each one with a given probability (the sum of the probabilities is equal to 1).
+The function L_random_generator represents so called stochastic L-system, where to each letter there is assigned a set of production rules - each production rule with a given probability (the sum of the probabilities is equal to 1).
 The 'rules' parameter in the function is supposed to be a list of tuples, each tuple consisting of a sequence and its weight (instead of direct probability - relevant probabilities are computed from the weights).
 The rule that is at a given moment applied in rewriting the current word is chosen with the corresponding probability